For my very first day on the trails at Hocking Hills, I end up photographing Cedar Falls at morning.

 Available in video form on YouTube and audio on Spotify, Google Podcasts and all your other favorite podcast apps.
 Follow us on Instagram as well for more interaction and updates!

-Avian Experiences with Theodore Emery – All Outdoors Photography Podcast
+In Search of Nature with Joshua Wiley – All Outdoors Photography Podcast